 The notion that data storage is cheap is very subjective and depends on many different factors beyond the price of disks.
-The acronym RAID, which originally meant ‘Redundant Array of Inexpensive Disks’, is somewhat misleading in that it conveys the message that storage is cheap without considering many other factors including:
+The acronym RAID, which initially meant ‘Redundant Array of Inexpensive Disks’, is somewhat misleading in that it conveys the message that storage is cheap without considering many other factors including:

 - The costs of other hardware requirements